 2. British Sea Power – ‘From the Sea to the Land Beyond’

 The sea is a timeless, richly evocative mistress, a background figure of divine beauty, ever ebbing and flowing, ever watching the development (and degeneration) of the island we call home.
-British Sea Power have grasped this.
-Reconstructing songs from their past decade and imbuing them with an even denser atmospheric quality, echoing the ethereal transcendence of our favourite azure mistress, BSP masterfully, poignantly match Penny Woolcock’s arresting visuals from her celebratory documentary of the same name.
+British Sea Power, throughout their career, have grasped this with both hands.
+Reconstructing songs from their past decade and imbuing them with an even denser atmospheric quality, echoing the ethereal transcendence of our favourite azure mistress, BSP masterfully, poignantly match Penny Woolcock’s arresting yet sombre visuals from her celebratory documentary of the same name.
 This is a hauntingly beautiful, pervasively melancholy and intermittently traumatic score that eulogises our great heritage and triumphantly pays the debt we owe to Mother Nature.

 1. Vampire Weekend – ‘Modern Vampires of the City’

 I have been wholly enamoured with this album since its release in May last year.
-Rather than trying (and inevitably failing) to detail why this is, I’ll simply take the apex of the album, the apex of Vampire Weekend’s career thus far: ‘Hannah Hunt.’
-It is far and away the best song the band have ever put their name to, and is far and away the best song released last year.
+Rather than trying to detail why this is, I’ll simply take the apex of the album, the apex of Vampire Weekend’s career thus far: ‘Hannah Hunt.’
+It’s far and away the best song the band have ever put their name to, and far and away the best song released last year.
 Sweepingly melancholic, building subtly and graciously through soporific swoops and a gentle piano chord, the song bursts into life with vigor and vivacity just after the halfway point; Ezra’s anguished wailing in the final chorus – controlled beauty, anomic at its core – is Vampire Weekend.

 Honourable mentions: Toy, Foals, Unknown Mortal Orchestra, Queens of the Stone Age, David Bowie, Suede, King Krule, Pond, Arcade Fire & Chvrches